Last Updated 7/7/2020

 While the market for private flood insurance remains relatively small, in recent years, more sophisticated risk mapping and modeling have developed, enabling the private market to more accurately price the risk and generating new interest among private insurers to provide such coverage.
 Although BW-12 affirmed Congress’s intent that lenders can accept private flood insurance as an alternative to the NFIP, the definition and prescriptive conditions have created a significant obstacle impeding the development of a private market.

-The NAIC's NFIP reauthorization recommendations for Congress also includes encouraging growth in the private flood insurance market.
-Congress faces the challenge of trying to maintain a balance between improving the financial solvency of the program and reducing taxpayer exposure while also being mindful of affordability concerns.
+The NAIC's July 6th letter to Congress also encourages growth in the private flood insurance market, as well as emphasizing investment in disaster mitigation measures.
+Congress faces the challenge of trying to maintain a balance between improving the financial solvency of the NFIP and reducing taxpayer exposure while also being mindful of affordability concerns.
+Additionally, the NAIC encouraged federal support for disaster mitigation programs and incentives such as premium discounts or insurance rate reductions to persons who build, rebuild, or retrofit their properties to mitigate flood damage.

 The NAIC Property and Casualty (C) Committee was charged with creating a best practices document to help facilitate the private flood insurance market.
 This document was drafted by the NAIC Catastrophe Insurance (C) Working Group and has been adopted by the Working Group, as well as the Property and Casualty (C) Committee.

 In 2017, the NAIC Center for Insurance Policy and Research (CIPR) released the study Flood Risk and Insurance, which examines the rising flood risk in the country and the need to overhaul the NFIP while encouraging greater growth in the private flood insurance market.
 The NAIC has also placed increased focus on educating the public about potential damages and insurance claims related to floods.
-More details can be found under Understanding Flood Insurance through the NAIC's website.
+More details about flood insurance are available at the NAIC's consumer website.

 Committees Active on This Topic